Cell fusion: In human therapy

 Alternative forms of restoring organ function and replacing damaged cells are needed with donor organs and tissue for transplantation being so scarce.
 It is because of the scarcity that biologists have begun considering the potential for therapeutic cell fusion.
 Biologists have been discussing implications of the observation that cell fusion can occur with restorative effects following tissue damage or cell transplantation.
 Though using cell fusion for this is being talked about and worked on, there are still many challenges those who wish to implement cell fusion as a therapeutic tool face.
-These challenges include choosing the best cells to use for the reparative fusion, determining the best way to introduce the chosen cells into the desired tissue, discovering methods to increase the incidence in cell fusion, and ensuring that the resulting fusion products will function properly.
+These challenges include choosing the best cells to use for the reparative fusion, determining the best way to introduce the chosen cells into the desired tissue, discovering methods to increase the incidence of cell fusion, and ensuring that the resulting fusion products will function properly.
 If these challenges can be overcome then cell fusion may have therapeutic potential.

+Role in plant cells

+In plants, cell fusion happens far less frequently compared to eukaryotic cells, however it does occur in some situations.
+Plant cells have evolved unique methods to fuse cells, largely in part due to the cell wall that surrounds plant cells.
+The cell wall in a plant cell will become altered prior to fusion, usually becoming thinner or even forming a bridge between cells that are about to fuse.
+Gamete fusion can also occur in plants.

+Role in cancer progression

+Cell fusion has become an area of focus for research in cancer progression in humans.
+When multiple types of differentiated cells fuse, the resulting cell could potentially be polyploid.
+Polyploid cells can be unstable due to their different genetic combinations which can often result in the cell becoming diseased.
+Polyploid cells can also result in unscheduled endoreplication, a process when DNA is replicated within the cell without the cell dividing, which has been linked to cancer development because of the increase in genetic instability within the cell.
+Metastasis, the spreading of cancer cells to different areas of the body and one of the leading causes of cancer related death, is a process that is linked to cell fusion.
+Cells derived from bone marrow fuse with malignant tumor cells, creating cells that have traits of each parent cell.
+These fused, cancerous cells have migration capabilities inherited from the bone marrow derived cell (BMDC) that allow it to travel throughout the body.